whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     send_raw_access RAW_MESSAGE

-This commands sends an Access message using the parameters set via :ref:`msg_context_command`.
+This commands sends an Access message using the parameters set via :ref:`provisionee_msg_context_command`.
 The argument is the hex string of the Model message.
 In python, in order to get the raw message, you can create it in the interpreter, for example :

 .. code-block:: python